How to Verify an Employee's Authorization to Work in the US Through the Form I-9 Process

 - Independent contractors, but if the employer has knowledge that the independent contractor is not authorized to work in the US, the employer cannot continue using the independent contractor's services;

-- Employees of contractors that are providing contract services;
+- Independent contractors or employees of contractors that are providing contract services;

 - B-1 domestic servants;